 Who influences your thinking?

-- Customers.
-Fast, frictionless transactions are what they want most.
-Think of it as a quick trip to the dry cleaners to pick up your shirts.
-You hand in your ticket, get your shirts, are not asked to buy anything else and are out the door in minutes.
-A trip to the bank (in person or online) should be just as speedy and efficient.
-But, when making important financial choices, customers still want a trustworthy ally at the branch who will take the time to guide and inform them.
-Being flexible enough to offer both kinds of service is what keeps customers coming back.
+Customers: Fast, frictionless transactions are what they want most.
+A trip to the bank — in person or online — should be efficient and easy.
+But when making important financial decisions, customers still want a trustworthy advisor at the branch who will take the time to guide and inform them.
+Offering both kinds of service is what keeps customers coming back.

-- Staff.
-With all the disruption to the banking status quo, it's not surprising that staff want stability.
-They want to know their career path is on track and supported by management.
-They want their managers to help them achieve their goals.
-Satisfied bank staff can make for satisfied customers.
+Staff: With all the disruption to the banking status quo, it’s not surprising that staff want stability.
+They want to know their career path is supported.
+They want managers who help them grow.
+Satisfied staff make for satisfied customers.

-- Shareholders.
-No matter what kind of business they invest in, shareholders expect a successful enterprise to provide stability, growth and dividends.
-The challenge for financial institutions in transition: providing steady leadership and healthy returns.
+Shareholders: No matter what kind of business they invest in, shareholders expect stability, growth, and returns.
+The challenge for financial institutions navigating change: providing steady leadership while delivering results.

 So, to whom do you listen?